Read my extensive guide to the best testosterone supplements and T boosters available on the market in the UK today.

 If you are pregnant or breastfeeding or are under the age of 18, you should not take an supplements, especially if you have any underlying medical conditions or are taking any medication, without having first consulted a certified medical professional.

 How do Testosterone Supplements Work?

 Testosterone boosters are supplements that help men increase their natural testosterone level.
 These kinds of supplements don’t exist to help you get jacked beyond belief or to send your testosterone level sky-high.
 They’re not steroids, and they don’t include any natural or synthetic form of testosterone.
-Instead, testosterone boosters are designed to increase testosterone back to baseline using natural ingredients, so you can feel stronger, sharper, and more like your younger self in the gym, the bedroom or just generally.
+Instead, testosterone boosters work by design to increase testosterone back to baseline using natural ingredients, so you can feel stronger, sharper, and more like your younger self in the gym, the bedroom or just generally.

-Each supplement increases the production of testosterone in different ways directly influenced by the manufacturer’s formula.
+Each supplement will increase testosterone production in different ways directly influenced by the manufacturer’s formula.
 Some include ingredients that increase your testosterone production directly.
-Others work by blocking estrogen to stop your testosterone from being converted.
+Others work by blocking oestrogen to stop your testosterone from being converted.